codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/building-docker-images.md

 For more details see also the [Docker caching guide]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipeline-caching/#distributed-docker-layer-caching).
  At the very least you should understand and use [Docker multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) (although Codefresh supports all kinds of Dockerfiles natively).
 Basically, if your Dockerfile is already optimized on your local workstation, it should also be optimized for Codefresh.

-Codefresh is using the standard docker deamon (or optionally Buildkit) behind the scenes, so if your Dockerfile has issues when you try to build it locally, it will have the same issues in a pipeline.
+Codefresh is using the standard docker daemon (or optionally Buildkit) behind the scenes, so if your Dockerfile has issues when you try to build it locally, it will have the same issues in a pipeline.

 ## Docker packaging strategies

 There are many ways to create a Dockerfile and most organizations typically follow a different path depending on the type of application they package.
-Brand new applications are very easy to package into multi-stage dockerfiles, while legacy/existing applications are adapted to dockerfiles that package an existing artifact.
+Brand new applications are very easy to package into multi-stage Dockerfiles, while legacy/existing applications are adapted to dockerfiles that package an existing artifact.

 We suggest spending some more time and creating multi-stage builds for all applications (even legacy ones).
 Explaining all virtues of multi-stage docker builds is outside the scope of this page but in summary, multi-stage builds: